 Undated photograph of Thomas F. and Martha Mitchell's permanent home in Soledad Canyon: a 2-story, wood-frame structure built in 1888

-on the east (actually southeast) side of the Santa Clara River in Soledad Canyon, near Solead and Lost Canyon roads.
+on the east (actually southeast) side of the Santa Clara River in Soledad Canyon, near Soledad and Lost Canyon roads.

 But never say never: As of 2013, the area is part of the planned Vista Canyon Ranch, a mixed-use development.

-Although the wood-frame house was lost, the adobe bricks were recovered by member of the Santa Clarita Valley Historical Society and
+Although the wood-frame house was lost, some of the adobe walls and bricks were recovered by members of the Santa Clarita Valley Historical Society and

-removed to Heritage Junction Historic Park in Newhall, where they were reassembed.
+removed to Heritage Junction Historic Park in Newhall, where they were reassembled.